yannickjemmely/Mida/README.md

 Mida is free and open source, join the [Discord community](https://discord.gg/cKyWTUsr3q).

 ## Usage
-Note: this project is work in progress, part of this API has not been implemented yet.

 ### Broker account login
 How to login into a cTrader broker account.
 ```javascript